Puerto Rican women in the military: World War II

-Second Lieutenant Carmen Maria Vazquez Rivera who was born February 15, 1921, in Cidra, Puerto Rico.
+Second Lieutenant Carmen Vazquez Rivera who was born February 15, 1921, in Cidra, Puerto Rico.
 Served in the United States Army as Head Nurse of the Orthopedic Department at Fort Brooke in San Juan with the rank of Second Lieutenant.
 Later served in the United States Air Force during the Korean War with the rank of First Lieutenant.
 Also became wife and widow of prominent Puerto Rican politician Dr. Leopoldo Figueroa.
 Received WWII Victory Medal, the American Theater Campaign Medal, and the Overseas Service Bars for her service in WWII and later received renewed recognition as a centenarian.

 Lieutenant Junior Grade Maria Rodriguez Denton (United States Navy), born June 14, 1909, in the town of Guanica, Puerto Rico, was the first woman from Puerto Rico who became an officer in the United States Navy as member of the WAVES.
 The Navy assigned Denton as a library assistant at the Cable and Censorship Office in New York City.
 It was Lt.
 Denton who forwarded the news (through channels) to President Harry S. Truman that the war had ended.

 Sylvia Rexach. one of Puerto Rico's greatest composers of boleros, dropped-out of the University of Puerto Rico in 1942 and joined the U.S. Women's Army Corps where she served as an office clerk.
 She served in the military until 1945, when she was honorably discharged.

 Marie Teresa Rios was a writer of Puerto Rican descent who also served in World War II.
 Rios is the mother of Medal of Honor recipient Capt.
 Humbert Roque Versace and author of The Fifteenth Pelican, which was the basis for the 1960s television sitcom "The Flying Nun."
 She drove Army trucks and buses, and also served as a pilot for the Civil Air Patrol.
 Rios Versace wrote and edited for newspapers in Guam, Germany, Wisconsin, and South Dakota, and the publications Star & Stripes and Gannett.